Historic figures in Tyler history found in abandoned Black cemetery

 Wade said the Universe Cemetery is privately owned by a white family, but said that the family has been so nice to allow for the organization to go in, clean up, restore and preserve the cemetery.
 He said he is very grateful for them and grateful that they do not allow race to block what is important to not only the Black community, but the entire community.

 “If nobody’s doing what we’re doing to fight to save the cemeteries, many times they get bulldozed over and new developments come in and they’re built on top of them.
 If nobody protests, many times, they’ll never be discovered again.
 They’ll be forgotten and neglected,” Wade said.
 “I’m trying to bring attention to this problem.
-This is a national problem,” Wade said.
+This is a national problem."

-Wade said that not tending to these abandoned Black graves is a dangerous thing and a dangerous trend.
+Wade said that not tending to these abandoned Black graves is a dangerous thing and trend.

 “This is just one of probably thousands across this country that has been abandoned.
 The sad part about it, you don’t have a society to prevent stuff like this or to discover stuff like this,” Wade said.